raentena/MSSQL-Linux-Container-Kubernetes/lab/mod02/lab03/practice-F/README.md

 6. Create a sample Database and a Table with some Data using the phpMyAdmin
    >> This data/table will be used on SSMA exercise on Module 6

-# Exercise 3
-### In this exercise, you will build MSSQL 2019 and a NODEJS WebApp container Image
-### The MSSQL 2019 will build with AUTO seed data and with extra mssql-conf configuration
-    >> Its important you do this exercise, as we will use this Image for Kubernetes and HA